tricx/tricx.github.io/_posts/2013-10-23-ancient_ancient_world.md

 The different elements of the installation are tested on coherence and diverging analogies.
 The documentary elements are bound to a realistic representation, even though only the translation into the context of all parts sketches a picture.
 Intentions are hidden to the viewer at first sight and can only be reconstructed by individual associations of a possible conception.<br />

-The titles of the images are taken form the newspaper Bazar, VW Bus T3, Toyota, Audi 80, VW Golf, Pickup (unknown) and also defined the value(price!) of the photographs itself.<br /><br />
+The titles of the images are taken form the newspaper Bazar, VW Bus T3, Toyota, Audi 80, VW Golf, Pickup (unknown) and also defined the value(price!) of the photographs.<br /><br />
 </p>

 <img src="{{ site.url }}/images/ancient1.jpg" alt="image">